BenjaminJose06/ImageShareWeb/README.md

 # ImageShareWeb

 A web-based image sharing platform built with Flask, allowing users to upload, share, vote, and comment on images.
-Includes authentication, email verification, and moderation tools by an superuser.
+Includes authentication, email verification, and moderation tools by a superuser.

 ## Features
 - User registration, login, and profile management